 Additionally, a large banner announcing the Rapid City/Deadwood Roundup was displayed.
 The banner was designed by WWHA board member Paul Marquez and attracted quite a few folks who expressed interest in attending the Roundup - some even taking pictures of the banner to have a ready access to the dates and our website information.

-Pictured above are Donna Harrell and WWHA members Tim and Ellen Hagaman.
+Pictured here are Donna Harrell and WWHA members Tim and Ellen Hagaman who assisted at the WWHA exhibitor's table.

 The WWHA Exhibit Table at the Mesa Show

 United States Marshals Museum to Host Symposium